← Back to Blog

 What Is Trade Promotions Analysis?
 A Primer for CPG Teams

-Trade promotions analysis is the discipline of measuring whether a price-driven retail promotion — a feature, a TPR, a display, a coupon — actually moved the business, and not just sales for that week.
-For CPG sales teams new to the practice, this primer covers the vocabulary, the three signals that matter, the data you'll need, how the discipline differs from a standard sales recap, and the pitfalls that most often lead teams to wrong conclusions.
+Trade promotions analysis is the discipline of measuring whether a price-driven retail promotion (a feature, a TPR, a display, a coupon) actually moved the business, not just sales for that one week.
+For CPG sales teams new to the practice, this primer covers the vocabulary, the three signals that matter, the data you'll need, how the discipline differs from a standard sales recap, and the pitfalls that most often lead teams to the wrong conclusion.

-Trade spend represents the single largest discretionary budget in consumer goods — often 15–25% of gross sales for established brands.
-Yet evaluation remains superficial.
-Companies often rely on sales spikes as a success metric, missing the question that actually matters: was that lift incremental, profitable, and durable?
+Trade spend is the single largest discretionary budget in consumer goods, often 15 to 25 percent of gross sales for established brands.
+Yet evaluation stays superficial.
+Companies lean on sales spikes as a success metric and miss the question that actually matters: was that lift incremental, profitable, and durable?

-In a sample of roughly 1,200 promotions we analyzed across mid-market CPG brands in 2024–2025, about 38% generated negative incremental profit despite delivering visible in-store lift.
-The gap between "the promo lifted sales" and "the promo earned its trade dollars back" is exactly what trade promotions analysis exists to surface.
+In a sample of roughly 1,200 promotions we analyzed across mid-market CPG brands in 2024 and 2025, about 38 percent generated negative incremental profit despite delivering visible in-store lift.
+The gap between 'the promo lifted sales' and 'the promo earned its trade dollars back' is exactly what trade promotions analysis exists to surface.

 What is trade promotions analysis, exactly?

-A standard sales recap describes what happened: units sold, dollars rung, share-point delta, and how the promotion compared to a prior period.
+A standard sales recap describes what happened: units sold, dollars rung, share-point delta, how the promotion compared to a prior period.
 Trade promotions analysis goes a step further.
-It decomposes the result into the part that came from the promotion itself (incremental) and the part that would have happened anyway (baseline) — then asks whether the incremental part paid back the trade dollars spent.
+It splits the result into the part that came from the promotion itself (incremental) and the part that would have happened anyway (baseline), then asks whether the incremental part paid back the trade dollars spent.

-The difference matters because every promotion ships with two costs that are invisible on a recap: the discount taken by shoppers who would have bought at full price anyway, and the post-promo dip when loyalists pull future purchases forward.
+The difference matters because every promotion ships with two costs that never show up on a recap: the discount handed to shoppers who would have bought at full price anyway, and the post-promo dip when loyalists pull future purchases forward.
 Both are line items in a trade promotions analysis.

 Sales recapTrade promotions analysis